-Under this alternative, Bridge "A" would be rehabilitated at the existing width, in accordance with the Secretary of the Interior's Standards for Rehabilitation as outlined by AASHTO NCHRP Project 25-25, Task 19 (from March, 2007).
+Under this alternative, Bridge "A" would be rehabilitated at the existing width, in accordance with the Secretary of the Interior's Standards for Rehabilitation as outlined by AASHTO NCHRP Project 25-25, Task 19 (from March 2007).
 No new structures would be constructed, nor any new roadway facility.
 Heavy truck traffic would be diverted from the bridge under this option, but existing passenger traffic (less than five tons) would continue to use them.
-Bridge "B" rehabilitation or replacement will be completed under a separate contract.
-Bridge "C" will not be impacted under this alternative, and it is not discussed.
+Impacts to Bridge "B" would not be addressed as part of this project.
+Bridge "C" would not be impacted under this alternative, and it is not discussed.
 See Table 5 for summary of evaluation components considered for this alternative.